pocestny/wtstar/README.md

 Unary `-` and logical `!` are present.
 Unary postfix operator `~|` works on integers an gives the least significant bit that is set, i.e. `12~|==2`.

+Note that logical operators are evaluated in full, i.e. `0 && <bad stuff>` produces error.

 ### Statements <a name="statements"></a>